Looking At Goldman Sachs Group's Recent Whale Trades - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Goldman Sachs Group options trades today is 423.82 with a total volume of 1,030.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Goldman Sachs Group's whale activity within a strike price range from $275.0 to $370.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Goldman Sachs Group's big money trades within a strike price range of $300.0 to $425.0 over the last 30 days.

 Goldman Sachs Group Option Volume And Open Interest Over Last 30 Days